 Innovation hubs – the buzzword of buzzwords.
 Every organisation wants one, all the big names have one.
 The promise sounds great – a space that fosters innovation.
 But do they deliver?
 And what differentiates successful from underperforming innovation hubs?

-I helped organisations in New Zealand and Europe build, manage, and operate innovation hubs and my answer is: yes, some innovation hubs do really well.
+I have helped organisations in New Zealand and Europe build, manage, and operate innovation hubs and my answer is: yes, some innovation hubs do really well.
 Learn from my #10 lessons learned and increase the productivity of your innovation hub.
 If you liked this post, have a look at part two: #11 - #15 five more lessons learned when building or managing innovation hubs.

 For example, if you can spend hundreds of thousand of dollars for let’s say an advanced audio system you will have to engage with multiple (international) vendors to ensure you find the best solution.
 A start-up approach would be to buy a couple of connected bluetooth speakers.
 Deciding which speakers to buy and actually buying them can be done in half a day versus weeks or months in the corporate example.
 Yes, the sound quality won’t be as good but this ‘quick & dirty’ approach does not distract anyone from doing the work.